15 Best Upcoming Space Horror Video Games We Can’t Wait To Play - Gameranx

 Release Date: Sep 13, 2022

-Warhammer 40,000: Darktide is a new first-person action shooter that’s brutal, bloodthirsty and all about the co-op style of gameplay.
-Set in the Warhammer 40,000 universe, Darktide will take players to the hive-like city of Tertium and fight back against the corrupted evils that are threatening to take over the city.
-Players will be able to create and customise their own characters in this game and will be able to take part in an evolving campaign narrative that will adapt on a weekly basis.
+Warhammer 40,000: Darktide is a new first-person action shooter that’s brutal, bloodthirsty, and all about co-op gameplay.
+Set in the Warhammer 40,000 universe, Darktide will take players to the hive-like city of Tertium to fight back against the corrupted evils that are threatening to take over the city.
+Players will be able to create and customize their own characters in this game and will be able to take part in an evolving campaign narrative that will adapt on a weekly basis.
 The game is designed for four-player co-op action, making this a great sci-fi space horror title to jump into with friends.

 #7 The Alters